slav123/ews-workmail/README.md

 ### Retrieving calendar items

+Each calendar item includes several useful fields:

+- **`IsAllDayEvent`**: Boolean indicating whether the event is an all-day event
-Each calendar item includes a `LegacyFreeBusy` field that indicates the free/busy status of the event.
-The possible values are:
+- **`LegacyFreeBusy`**: Indicates the free/busy status of the event with possible values:
   - `Free`: The time slot is marked as free
   - `Tentative`: The time slot is tentatively busy
   - `Busy`: The time slot is busy
   - `OOF`: The user is out of office during this time
   - `NoData`: The status is unknown

-This field is particularly useful for checking the availability of time slots when scheduling meetings.
+These fields are particularly useful for checking the availability of time slots when scheduling meetings and determining event types.

 ```go
 // Get calendar items for the next 7 days